IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/jun/2018-06-02-reliable-services-communication.md

 ## Summary

 Synchronous services communication is easy to understand.
 It closely resembles the function calls made inside a process on a single machine.
 But this simple concept breaks when we try to apply it to distributed systems design.
-Although a lot of the systems are designed in this way, we can start using asynchronous services communication making them inherently more reliable.
+Although a lot of systems are designed in this way, we can start using asynchronous services communication making them inherently more reliable and build new ones with these ideas in mind.

 Here is a link to the repository containing source code:
 [https://github.com/IlyaZinkovich/reliable-communication](https://github.com/IlyaZinkovich/reliable-communication)